Scalingo/documentation/_posts/platform/app/2000-01-01-app-manifest.md

 The JSON manifest also lets you declare scripts which will be executed as [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %})

 * `first-deploy`: Executed after the first deployment of a review app or one-click app.
-It will be executed as many times as necessary until a first depoyment is considered a "success" by the platform.
+It will be executed as many times as necessary until a first deployment is considered a "success" by the platform.
 * `postdeploy` Executed after each deployment of a review app except the first one if `first-deploy` is defined.